 Are Freshman and Sophomore students eligible to apply for a Student Freedom Agreement?
 Only juniors and seniors who are pursuing approved STEM degrees at participating schools and who otherwise meet Student Freedom Initiative’s eligibility criteria can receive funding from Student Freedom Initiative.

 Why is funding for the Student Freedom Agreement only available to STEM majors?
-The eligible majors currently include certain majors associated with select Science, Technology, Engineering, and Math (or “STEM”) fields, as identified by the National Science Foundation and the participating institution.
+The eligible majors currently include certain majors associated with select Science, Technology, Engineering, and Math (or “STEM”) fields. anchored in the National Science Foundation data and identified by the participating institution.
 For a list of majors identified by each of the participating institutions, please see Participating Schools.

 What are the steps in completing the Student Freedom Agreement application?
 Students can apply for the Student Freedom Agreement through the student application portal: